 There are many factors that make the Galapagos Cruises expensive, including:

-– boat operational costs – high-quality standard of the boat and service, even in the non-luxury boats – high costs of permissions and taxes – in Ecuador the minimum wage is much higher than in other country in South – – America, and so is the quality standard of living. – Highly qualified staff on board
+– boat operational costs – high-quality standard of the boat and service, even in the non-luxury boats – high costs of permissions and taxes – in Ecuador the minimum wage is much higher than in other countries in South – – America, and so is the quality standard of living. – Highly qualified staff on board

 What is the cheapest month to go on a cruise?

 This is very difficult to answer as the Galapagos are a year-round destination and there is not a cheaper month.
 However, I can assure you that around Christmas and Easter that’s when it gets more expensive and crowded.
 So I would suggest avoiding those months.

 Is Galapagos worth Cruise?